jwaldimer/hackmetrix-abm-api/README.md

-# Hackmetrix ABM Api test
+# Hackmetrix ABM Api test (with Docker)

 *This is a small project with an Api Auth for handle users data according to his role.
 The Api handle the creation and authentication of users and gives the data according to his role.*

 *The API use Devise and Devise JWT for the authentication and CanCanCan for the permissions.*

+*Tha API was dockerized in the Dockerfile and the database was change to work with Postgres*

 ### Getting Started.
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.